 - Offline Capabilities: Can be built as Progressive Web Apps (PWAs) for offline use

-WordPress vs Custom Web Development
+Comparison: WordPress vs Custom Website Development

 Let’s break down the comparison between WordPress development and custom web development based on different criteria: